Act Two: 11 years

 “Yes!” she said, giving this small victory a fist pump.
 All this action was too much for the bird; it stumbled away from the water, extending its wings to keep its balance.
 She continued to watch it for a few more minutes, but there would be no eating and no more drinking.
 So, she put the lid on top of the box, peeking in to see the baby bird did not appear too concerned with this event, sighed, and, after tucking the box safely against the wall on her work table, she left the garage to go inside for lunch.

 The evening was warm.
 The shed was like a mini oven, so she left the door open, then opened the main garage door as well.
 This set up a nice breeze and made the shed a pleasant temperature.

-The baby bird was in the shoebox, she could see, as she peeked through the clear skylight she had made.
-She didn’t have time to research the bird’s species between lunch and dinner, but tomorrow was Sunday and she could do that online then catch the Skytrain downtown to a pet store she knew.
+The baby bird was still in its shoebox, she could see, as she peeked through the clear skylight she had made.
+She didn’t have time to research the bird’s species between lunch and dinner, but tomorrow was Sunday and she could do that online, then catch the SkyTrain downtown to a pet store she knew.
 Baby bird would have to make do until then.